aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 The complete list of space groups available to critic2 can be retrieved using the [SPG keyword](#c2-spg) outside the CRYSTAL environment.
-This is particularly useful when there is a choice of origin to be made for a particular space group or if a non-standard setting is needed or in the case of rhombohedral groups for choosing the hexagonal or rhombohedral axes.
+This list, along with example crystals, can also be found in the [space group crystal collection](/devnotes/space-group-collection/).
+This is useful when there is a choice of origin to be made for a particular space group or if a non-standard setting is needed or in the case of rhombohedral groups for choosing the hexagonal or rhombohedral axes.

 If no SPG keyword is found in the CRYSTAL environment, then an internal routine calculates the symmetry from the atomic